toshi-koike-akino/qusic/README.md

 ## Sound Synthesis

-We first synthesize sounds, based on a submodule [Synthesizer_in_Python](https://github.com/joaocarvalhoopen/Synthesizer_in_Python).
+We first synthesize sounds, based on a submodule [Synthesizer_in_Python](https://github.com/joaocarvalhoopen/Synthesizer_in_Python), licensec under [MIT](https://choosealicense.com/licenses/mit/).
-A wrapper script [synth.py](synth.py) to generate wav files in Sounds directory, e.g., as
+A wrapper script [synth.py](synth.py) is to generate wav files in Sounds directory, e.g., for piano and guitar sounds as
 ```bash
 python synth.py --octaves 4 --notes C D E F G A B --sound piano acoustic
 ```
 We may hear a piano note like [C4.wav](./audios/C4.wav).

-Sound checking with [twinkle.py](twinkle.py) as:
+The synthesized sound may be checked with [twinkle.py](twinkle.py) as:
 ```bash
 python twinkle.py --duration 0.1
 ```